chiahsien/CHTCollectionViewWaterfallLayout/README.md

 Features
 --------
-* Easy to use, it trys to imitate [UICollectionViewFlowLayout]'s usage as much as possible.
+* Easy to use, it tries to imitate [UICollectionViewFlowLayout]'s usage as much as possible.
 * Highly customizable.
 * Outstanding performance, try 10,000+ items and see the smoothness for yourself.
 * Support header and footer views.